blinklet/learning/data-science/Azure-python-big-database.md

 ## Relevance

-The topics covered in this document may not be relevant to most people working in the Analytics team because it ends where most will start: with data already retrieved from a database and stored in data frames.
+The topics covered in this document may not be relevant to most data scientists because it ends where most will start: with data already retrieved from a database and stored in data frames.

-If you work in the Microsoft Advanced Analytics Platform, the DPE and IT teams will have created a system for you that maintains one or more DataBricks data frames and keeps them in sync with the Database.
+If you work in Microsoft Azure, your IT team will have created a system for you that maintains one or more DataBricks data frames and keeps them in sync with your Database.
 Then, you will mostly work with the DataBricks PySpark API to transform and analyze the data.

-However, knowing how the Database may be accessed from a Python program may help some in the Analytics team at some point.
+However, knowing how the Database may be accessed from a Python program may help some programmers at some point.

 # Set up your Python environment